Artificial-Pancreas/iAPSdocs/docs/EN/settings/configuration/preferences/targetsettings.md

 Example: Bill has a halfBasalTarget of 160 and has set a temporary target of 120 for his upcoming exercise.
 Therefore only 75% of his scheduled basal rate will be provided:

 - (160 - 100)/((160 - 100) + (120 - 100)) = 0.75

-## Wide BG Target Range
-By default iAPS ignores your upper value when setting a target range.

-Example: Bill has set a target range of 5.5-6.0. iAPS internally sets it at 5.5-5.5.

-This setting allows you to change that behaviour so iAPS targets a desired range instead of your lower value.

-Note: This feature is likely to be deprecated from the OpenAPS algorithm soon.